-“The issue is largely one of organisation,” explains Frode Gundersen, project manager of business development mobility at Wireless Power & Communication (WPC).
-WPC specialises in inductive charging and data communications and is a global leader due to the transfer effect and compact size of its charging modules.
+“The issue is largely one of organisation,” explains Frode Gundersen, business developer at MobiDock®.
+The company is a subsidiary of Unplugged™, which specialises in inductive charging and data communications and is a global leader due to the transfer effect and compact size of its charging modules.

 “We believe that incentivising users to return scooters to designated areas is one of the keys to solving this problem.”

-WPC’s solution is designed to do just that.
-Together with the company Blue Logic, WPC has developed the MobiDock eScooter Easy Charge System, which offers a complete parking solution for e-scooters that utilises wireless inductive chargers and a complete loT cloud-based platform.
+The MobiDock® eScooter Easy Charge System is designed to do just that.
+It is a complete parking solution for e-scooters that utilises wireless inductive chargers and a complete loT cloud-based platform.

 “We believe our product will all but solve these problems.”

-E-mobility solution providers such as Zinus, Zaptec and WPC agree that the unique Norwegian context has given them a head start now that other countries are beginning their own process of electrifying transport.
+E-mobility solution providers such as Zinus, Zaptec and MobiDock agree that the unique Norwegian context has given them a headstart now that other countries are beginning their own process of electrifying transport.
 The companies are already primed to bring their solutions to the world.

 “Norway has been the perfect testing ground for our technology, and we’ll continue to be very active here in the future as Norwegian ferries are converted to electricity over the next few years,” says Bjørkelund, who adds that Zinus has also secured contracts in the Netherlands and Portugal.

-According to Lima, Zaptec is also expanding beyond the Nordics, and is currently targeting larger European markets such as France, Germany and the UK.
+According to Lima, Zaptec is also expanding beyond the Nordics, into larger European markets such as France, Germany and the UK.

 “Here, we can bring our technology and the lessons learned in Norway.”

-While Norway remains a unique test ground in a class of its own in many respects, Gundersen is confident that WPC’s solution can meet the challenges of micromobility elsewhere.
+While Norway remains a unique test ground in a class of its own in many respects, Gundersen is confident that MobiDock’s solution can meet the challenges of micromobility elsewhere.